 If you could accurately measure the actual circular path and compare it with the programmed path, you would have a measure of the machine's accuracy.

-Renishaw ballbar testing consists of 3 simple stages, Set-up, Data capture and Analysis.
+QC20-W ballbar testing consists of 3 simple stages

 - Connecting to your QC20-W is simple, thanks to its Bluetooth connectivity.
-Test set-up is quick and easy with Windows® based software guiding the operator through each step.
-There is even a 'part programme generator' to help you set up the corresponding programme on your machine tool.
+Test set-up is quick and easy with Windows® based Ballbar 20 software guiding the operator through each step.
+The 'part programme generator' will help you set up the corresponding programme on your machine tool.

-- In many cases you will be using existing test templates.
-The powerful file administration features let you search and access these quickly.
+- The powerful file administration feature lets you search and access existing test templates quickly.

 - The centre pivot is positioned on the machine table and (using a setting ball provided in the QC20-W kit) the spindle is moved to a reference point and the test 'zero' coordinates set.